FaDrYL/From0ToPython/src/Fundamental/en_US/Functions_Lambda.md

 #### Mutable Variable as Arguments

-Change the mutable variable in function will effect the passed one.
+Change the mutable variable in function will affect the passed one.

 ```Python
 def change_list(a):